Hidden Figures Is Already Boosting Girls Into Science and Technology

 “We’ve already seen that affect happen nationally,” Hodge told the Cut.
 “We’re constantly doing panels for STEM [Science, Technology, Engineering and Math] and STEAM [Science, Technology, Engineering, Art & Design, and Mathematics] all over.
 I’m actually working on a project, an initiative called Image of STEM, that was started at the White House during the last administration, the Obama administration.”

-Hodge was celebrating his Screen Actors Guild Award nomination for Outstanding Cast in a Motion Picture at the Variety Awards Brunch presented by Karma Automotive at Cecconi’s in West Hollywood Saturday, as well as the awareness it’s brought to women and science.
+Hodge was celebrating his Screen Actors Guild Award nomination for Outstanding Cast in a Motion Picture at the Variety Awards Brunch presented by Karma Automotive at Cecconi’s in West Hollywood Saturday.

 Hodge is interested in a different sort of engineering in his limited free time: horology.
 He’s in the process of launching his own watch line, Basil Time Piece, after studying product design at ArtCenter College of Design.
 “I’ve been working in the field for a while as a designer, and I just had to take control.
 And I’m a horologist myself,” he said.
 “I’ve been building it and right now I’m into production and manufacturing my first couple of flagship pieces.
 We’ll see how it goes, but I’m working with a monster of a manufacturer.”